tulip-control/tulip-control/doc/install.rst

 `Enthought Canopy <https://www.enthought.com/products/canopy/>`_).
 This may make the installation process easier.
 The EPD Free (now called Canopy Express) distribution comes with Python and includes NumPy, SciPy, matplotlib.
-EPD Free together with networkx, cvxopt, and pyparsing is sufficient to run TuLiP.
+EPD Free together with networkx, cvxopt, and ply is sufficient to run TuLiP.

 Alternatives to Enthought are listed on the `SciPy installation webpage
 <http://www.scipy.org/install.html>`_.
 In particular, also try `Anaconda